THE GOVERNING PRIESTHOOD

 Think intensely that Paul regarded himself as no longer alive as a mortal (although we understand that Paul was still Paul and alive in the ordinary sense).

 When the Bible states that we live by faith, it means that we live by the faith that Christ gives to us.
-If it were true that we were conquering by our own faith, we would go down in defeat every time.
+If we were conquering by our own faith, we would go down in defeat every time.

-No one will be a governing priest until they continually are casting their crown down in the Presence of God and the Lamb.
+You will not be a governing priest until you are continually casting your crown down in the Presence of God and the Lamb.

 I believe this is the key to attaining to the destiny to which God has called us.
 It is the rest of God.
 We accept the destiny God has chosen for us from the beginning of the world, whether it is an exalted position or that of lesser importance.
 It does not matter at all.
 We cease from our own works and obey Christ completely, promptly, cheerfully, for eternity.